vsoronso/GettingCleaningDataProject/codebook.md

 # GettingCleaningDataProject - Code Book

-Variables included in the tidy dataset are:
+Variables included in the tidy dataset are: <ul>
->fileUrl: The url at which the raw data for the project is stored *ActvTest: table that stores the raw Test codes
+<li>fileUrl: The url at which the raw data for the project is stored.
+*ActvTest: table that stores the raw Test codes
 >ActvTrain: table that stores the raw Train codes
 SubTest: table that stores the raw testing subject codes